- HCA 101 - Healthcare Systems and Administration: 3 credits, lower division level

-HCA 101: Healthcare Systems and Administration (3 credits, lower level)
+HCA 101 - Healthcare Systems and Administration: 3 credits, lower division level

-This course provides the broad introduction to health care systems and organizations, including management skills, trends, public policy and global healthcare issues.
+This course provides the broad introduction to health care systems and organizations, including public health, customer service skills such as user-centered processes and focus group concepts; and management skills, trends, public policy and global healthcare issues.

-HIM 200: Health Information Systems (3 credits, lower level)
+HIM 200 - Health Information Systems: 3 credits, lower division level

 This course focuses on the use of electronic information systems in healthcare.
 The integration of administrative, clinical and technical management is promoted with computer technology including decision support systems and health information standards.

-ITE 102: Introduction to Computer Science (3 credits, lower level)
+ITE 102 - Introduction to Computer Science: 3 credits, lower division level

-This course provides students with the introductory fundamentals of computer hardware and software; the internet; the terminology of computing; and system development.
+This course provides the introductory fundamentals of computer hardware and software; the internet; the terminology of computing; and system development.

 About the Review